jeffreykemp/jk64-plugin-mailgunemailvalidator/README.md

       * **True Action** = Mailgun Email Validator [Plug-In]
       * Set **Affected Elements** (e.g. item name(s), or a jQuery selector)

-For more info refer to the [WIKI](https://github.com/jeffreykemp/jk64-plugin-mailgunemailvalidator/wiki)
+For more info refer to the [WIKI](https://github.com/jeffreykemp/jk64-plugin-mailgunemailvalidator/wiki).

+To validate email addresses from your server, try the [Mailgun PL/SQL API](https://github.com/jeffreykemp/mailgun-plsql-api).